 Can you write a rule using this data?
 Perhaps by reversing the wording of one of the above examples or, perhaps, you've spotted a different pattern.

-By creating rules and/or models, data scientists are able to make predictions.
+By creating rules and/or models, data scientists can make predictions.

 These predictions are only as accurate as the data available to them.